 In 2009, Jeremy and two other liberty activists successfully led the effort to gain sufficient Republican support for the same-sex marriage bill to pass it.
 The initial roll call to pass the bill failed by a single vote (182–183), and then the attempt to kill the bill failed by twelve (177–189).
 After much parliamentary wrangling, the bill passed upon reconsideration by a mere seven votes (186–179).
 Ultimately about forty Republicans voted in favor—without which the bill would not have passed.
 New Hampshire became the second state in the nation to legalize same-sex marriage through legislation.
 (Vermont beat New Hampshire by three days.)
 In 2010, Jeremy then successfully led the effort within the New Hampshire Liberty Alliance to organize a meeting of all members and have same-sex marriage removed from the NHLA’s “don’t touch” issues.

-In 2008, Jeremy ran for Republican Party delegate for Manchester Ward 3 and was one of many liberty activists involved in the Manchester Republican Committee at that time.
+In 2007–2008, Jeremy was one of many liberty activists who, working with Keith Murphy, helped to reinvigorate the Manchester Republican Committee.
+In 2008, he ran for Republican Party delegate for Manchester Ward 3.
 As an NHLA volunteer, he attended the first Tea Party rallies, which took place in New Hampshire in March and April, 2009, and supported State Representative Dan Itse’s states’ rights bill (HCR6).
 He helped organize the New Hampshire delegation to the Continental Congress 2009 assembled by the We The People Foundation.
 He was part of the “Not Ayotte” campaign against Kelly Ayotte for U.S. Senate in 2010, a campaign to promote pro-liberty candidates in the Republican primary.
 While briefly involved with the Democratic Party in 2010–2012, he was a member of New Hampshire’s Democratic Freedom Caucus (DFC) chapter.
 During the 2014 U.S. Senate race, he volunteered with the Tea Party Patriots Citizens Fund in their effort to elect enough Republicans to repeal Obamacare.

 Along with other liberty activists, Jeremy founded the New Hampshire Courtroom Legal Opposition Group (NH-CLOG) in 2009, a site to educate and aid activists in their legal battles.
 NH-CLOG was involved in dozens of legal cases around Manchester, Keene, Concord, Nashua, and elsewhere—aiding activists with their defense strategies, videotaping trials and putting them online, and promoting these efforts within the liberty movement.
 In 2014, he co-founded LGCPA, Inc., a similar project concentrating on the court system in the lower Grafton County area.